Luckidubi/real-estate-mern/README.md

 - `npm run dev`: Start the Vite development server.
 - `npm run build`: Build the client for production.
 - `npm run lint`: Lint the project using ESLint.

-## License

-This project is licensed under the ISC License.
-Feel free to use, modify, and distribute it as needed.